Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 PORTABLE LINUX APPS
 -------
-Wellcome to the database of all AppImage packages and portable applications for GNU/Linux.
+Welcome to the database of all AppImage packages and portable applications for GNU/Linux.

 -------
 # [EXPLORE ALL THE APPS](apps.md)